Shabrinath/Maxscale-setup/README.md

    | server2    |
    +------------+
 ## Step 5: Access Maxscale GUI
-Can you access Maxscale GUI on port 8989.
+We can access Maxscale GUI on port 8989.